 * Cushing’s Syndrome drug succeeds in late-stage trial

-* Co plans to file NDA in Q1; Will seek priority review
+* Co plans to file for approval in late Q1

-BANGALORE, Dec 22 (Reuters) - Corcept Therapeutics Inc (CORT.O) said a late-stage trial of an experimental hormone disorder drug met its main study goal of showing statistically significant improvement in glucose tolerance and hypertension.
+Dec 22 (Reuters) - Corcept Therapeutics Inc (CORT.O) said a late-stage trial of its experimental drug for a hormone disorder met the main study goal of showing statistically significant improvement in glucose tolerance and blood pressure.

-Corcept is planning to submit a marketing approval application for its product Corlux, a potential Cushing’s Syndrome treatment, to U.S. regulators late in the first quarter of 2011 and would request for a priority review.
+The company is planning to submit a marketing approval application to U.S. regulators late in the first quarter of 2011.

-Corlux was granted an orphan drug designation by the U.S. Food and Drug Administration (FDA), which would give the firm a seven-year marketing exclusivity in the U.S, upon approval.
+Corlux was granted an orphan drug designation by the U.S. Food and Drug Administration (FDA) for the treatment of Cushing’s Syndrome in 2007.

 The status is granted by the FDA to drugs or biologics that treat a condition affecting less than 200,000 Americans.
 The status grants the drugmaker a marketing exclusivity of seven years in the United States, upon approval.
 (Reporting by Esha Dey in Bangalore; Editing by Joyjeet Das)